Spotify Cultural Elements

 If you are not familiar with the so-called Spotify model, check out Kniberg’s blog posts at Crisp as well as these popular videos many people refer to Spotify Engineering Culture Part 1 and Part 2.

-Do not scale agile…descale your organization
+- Do not scale agile…descale your organization

-Have you considered descaling your organization before scaling agile?
+Have you considered descaling your organization before scaling agile? - Your Company is not Spotify

 Spotify was born agile in 2006, so it is not even 20 years old.
 And Spotify is small at roughly 1,500 people.

 Is your company new, do you have thousands of people and a rich history of success doing things a certain way?
-Do you have layers and layers of rules and bureaucracy for the right way to do things, as well as plenty of checks and balances?
+Do you have layers and layers of rules and bureaucracy for the right way to do things, as well as plenty of checks and balances? - Spotify was on a Mission

 The stated Spotify mission is to turn the music business upside down.

-Does your company have a compelling purpose that aligns and motivates people?
+Does your company have a compelling purpose that aligns and motivates people? - Squad is equivalent to Scrum Team

 Like Scrum teams, squads are cross-functional and self-organizing.
 They are responsible for end-to-end delivery of a complete project.

 Are your “squads” self-organizing?
-Are they capable of end to end delivery or do you have hand-offs to other teams or departments?
+Are they capable of end to end delivery or do you have hand-offs to other teams or departments? - Squads are Autonomous

-Are the squads you created autonomous?
+Are the squads you created autonomous? - Motivation is Essential for Productivity

 Kniberg talks about how important employee motivation is to resolving the inevitable environmental issues.
 Motivation has a higher impact on productivity than any other factor.
 Kniberg has a simple formula showing that Productivity = Effort X Competence X Environment X Motivation^2.

-Is your company focused on increasing the motivation of each employee?
+Is your company focused on increasing the motivation of each employee? - Balance alignment and autonomy

 Spotify strives to strike a balance between alignment (central direction) and autonomy (team self-organization).
-Managers paint the big picture but don’t tell people how to solve it.
+Managers paint the big picture but do not tell people how to solve it.
 This is probably one of the biggest sticking points for most organizations – managers are directly involved in telling people how to solve problems.

 Who makes decisions in your organization?
-What is the balance of power between team members and managers?
+What is the balance of power between team members and managers? - Shape the Environment

 Physical space supports informal collaboration and coordination.
 At Spotify, Squads sit and work together.
-Tribes sit near each other and there are plenty of spaces for informal meetings without having to schedule a conference room.
+Tribes sit near each other, and there are plenty of spaces for informal meetings without having to schedule a conference room.

 Has your company made an effort to co-locate people working together on the same team or tribe?
-Does your physical space support informal meetings without going to the trouble to schedule a conference room?
+Does your physical space support informal meetings without going to the trouble to schedule a conference room? - No Magic in terms of Squads and Tribes

-Did you change your existing team to a squad without changing anything else?
+Did you change your existing team to a squad without changing anything else? - Guilds are cross-cutting areas of Expertise

 Guilds are the equivalent of Communities of Practice.
-They are not functional departments, they are volunteer-led communities based around a particular expertise.
+They are not functional departments, they are volunteer-led communities based around particular expertise.

-Are your guilds communities based on expertise, or are they organized around key managers or existing functional departments?
+Are your guilds communities based on expertise, or are they organized around key managers or existing functional departments? - Emphasis on face 2 face communications

 That is the purpose of the structure of Tribes, Squads, and Guilds.
 They were formed based on the need to coordinate and collaborate.
 Tribes and Squads were organized so that they can sit together.

-Does your organization put a priority on face to face communications?
+Does your organization put a priority on face to face communications? - Boring Releases

 Long release cycles are scary and risky.
-Frequent releases are less scary, less risky and easy.
+Frequent releases are less scary, less risky, and easy.
 They become routine and boring.

 How often are you releasing to Production?
-Are your releases scary or are they boring?
+Are your releases scary or are they boring? - Decoupled Releases and CI/CD Reduce Cycle Time

 Spotify focused on changing the architecture to decouple dependencies and make releases easier.
 Dependencies are reduced and teams can release to production independent of each other.
 Spotify has also invested heavily in continuous delivery to automate getting code to production in minutes, not days or weeks.

 On average, how long does it take to get from a changed line of code to that code live in production?
-Do you measure and track this?
+Do you measure and track this? - Trust and the Self-Service Model

 Spotify empowers and trusts people so that where possible, teams make decisions that involve risks.
 Kniberg uses the example of the difference in control between a roundabout and a typical traffic light.
 Where possible, Spotify trusts people and does not try to control them because they believe that most people are doing what is best for the organization.

 What is the level of trust you place on your employees and teams?
-Are they empowered with opportunities for self-service, or are there checks and balances and delays due to waiting for approvals that slow them down?
+Are they empowered with opportunities for self-service, or are there checks and balances and delays due to waiting for approvals that slow them down? - Transparency & short feedback loops

-Transparency is one of the pillars of Scrum and essential for all agility.
+Transparency is one of the pillars of Scrum and essential for agility.
 Transparency is also an enabler for self-organization.
 Similarly, short feedback loops provide opportunities for inspection and adaptation.
 Fast feedback ensures teams are building the most valuable features.

 How long are your sprints?
-What is the time between when a team builds something and when a real customer uses or provides feedback on that feature?
+What is the time between when a team builds something and when a real customer uses or provides feedback on that feature? - Managers are Servant Leaders

 Spotify believes that managers are servant leaders, focused on serving the highest needs of the team.
-They think it is better for managers to ask teams how then can help, rather than asking people what they are working on or when they will be done.
+They think it is better for managers to ask teams how they can help, rather than asking people what they are working on or when they will be done.

 What is the posture of your managers to your teams?
-Do they serve the teams, or do they think that the teams serve them?
+Do they serve the teams, or do they think that the teams serve them? - Lean Startup

 The Spotify mantra seems to be Think it, Build it, Tweak it, Ship it based on Eric Ries and the Lean Startup approach.
 Teams establish a hypothesis and then run experiments and A/B tests and measure the results.
-They strive to get lots of feedback, tweak what they implement and maximize the value.
+They strive to get lots of feedback, tweak what they implement, and maximize the value.

 Twice a year Spotify hosts a hack week when they let everyone work for a week on whatever they want.
 The approach unleashes creativity and improves cross-organizational collaboration They celebrate with a party on Friday.